jcolomb/HCS_analysis/Metadata_information/Readme.md

 # Build the experiment metadata file (animal_metadata)

-- Open the animal_metadata file
+- In the main folder, you may open and have a look at the animal_metadata file (that is the file you have previously renamed) and this is the file we will fill up.
 - For each primary data file(s) (for each experiment session), one row should be completed, with as much information as possible.
-Note that you may have multiple files corresponding to one experiment (min_summary, hour_summary, mbr).
-Which one will be used by the software is set with the "primary_datafile" column entry.
+Note that you may have multiple files corresponding to one experiment .
+Which one will be used by the software is set with the "primary_datafile" column entry (allowed content: min_summary, hour_summary, mbr_raw).
 If the .mbr files are available, I would encourage you to use them as primary data file.
 - You may use the HELPER_create_metadata.R code (you need R to be installed on your machine, I would recommand using Rstudio as an interface) to create a list of files to enter in the metadata.
-The helper can combine the information with animal information if you have it in a different spreadsheet.
-You may need to copy-paste onformation from the file created with the helper into the animal_metadata file.
+- A second helper (HELPER_join_animal-info) can combine the information with animal information if you have it in a different spreadsheet.
+You may also try to sort the spreadsheet in a way to be able to copy-paste information.
+In the end, you should be able to copy-paste information from the eachfile2.csv files into the animal_metadata file
 - Enter missing information in the animal_metadata file.

 Note: